Revamped traditional 'kominka' homes offer rural charms, urban amenities to foreign tourists | The Japan Times

 “The concept is to offer the experience of living in the countryside without abandoning the comforts of city life.
 Having lived both in Tokyo and the countryside, I want a lifestyle in which I do not have to choose either but can have both,” said Hoyo.

-Nestled in the mountain town of Ashigawa in Yamanashi Prefecture, west of Tokyo, the traditional-style wooden house, known in Japanese as a kominka, was built around 100 years ago and has the characteristic features of thatch, a hearth and a tamped earth floor.
+Nestled in the mountain town of Ashigawa in Yamanashi Prefecture, west of Tokyo, the traditional-style wooden house, known in Japanese as a kominka, was built around 100 years ago and has the characteristic features of a thatched roof, a hearth and a tamped earth floor.

 Left vacant for nearly 10 years, the two-story house has a helmet-shaped roof commonly found in the area, situated in one of the hamlets in Ashigawa, now part of the city of Fuefuki.
 Called Sawa No Ie, the house opened in October 2014, and thanks to word of mouth, social media and the popular Airbnb online site, it has steadily drawn guests.